 The University for International Cooperation (UCI) was born in Costa Rica in 1994, as a response to the need of the Latin American and Caribbean region to have professionals with inter and multidisciplinary training to effectively face the multifaceted challenges and dilemmas of the complexity of the modern world, under the concepts of sustainability, regeneration, conservation and globalization.s

-- Course Level: Scholarships are available to study online Master degree programme.
+- Course Level: The studentships are available to study online Master degree programme.

-- Study Subject: Scholarships are awarded in the field of Project Management.
+- Study Subject: The studentships are awarded in the field of Project Management.

 - Scholarship Award: Tuition discounts ranging from 30%, 50% and 90% to the top-ranked candidates.
-Scholarship benefits are subject to the academic performance of the scholarship recipient and based on the availability of funds.
-In order to receive these benefits, the scholarship recipient should not be reported with an unsatisfactory academic performance due to absences or failing courses.
+Scholarship benefits are subject to the academic performance of the program recipient and based on the availability of funds.
+In order to receive these benefits, the program recipient should not be reported with an unsatisfactory academic performance due to absences or failing courses.

 - Nationality: Applicants from OAS Member states are eligible to apply.